vhaugnndianepatino/personal-portfolio/README.md

 This portfolio consists of several key sections:

 ### **1\.
-Resume Section**
+Home Section**

-*   A downloadable PDF version of my professional resume, summarizing my work experience, key accomplishments, and skills.
+*    A personal overview of who I am, my passion and what I aspire to be in the future.
+A downloadable PDF version of my professional resume, summarizing my work experience, key accomplishments, and skills.

 ### **2\.
-Biography Page**
+About Page**

-*   A personal overview of who I am, my educational background, and my interests.
+*   Another overview of who I am outside school.
+My part time hustles and my interests.

-*   A visual presentation of the programming languages, frameworks, and tools I am proficient in.
+*   A visual presentation of my personal interests.

 ### **3\.
 Education Page**